Washington University in St. Louis: 21st century

-In 2005, Washington University established the "McDonnell International Scholars Academy", an international network of research universities build a global network to address challenges like disease and poverty, through academic collaboration, with an initial endowment gift of $10,000,000 from John F. McDonnell.
+In 2005, Washington University established the "McDonnell International Scholars Academy", an international network of research universities aimed at addressing global challenges such as disease and poverty through academic collaboration, with an initial endowment gift of $10,000,000 from John F. McDonnell.
 Initially, it began with 15 partner institutions in Asia.
 As of 2022, it has more than 30 partner institutions around the world.

 The Hilltop Campus was renamed the Danforth Campus in 2006 to honor former chancellor William H. Danforth.

 In 2014, a study ranked Washington University first in the country for income inequality with approximately 22 percent of its students coming from the top one percent of earners, and about 6 percent from the bottom sixty percent of earners.
 In response to criticism, the university committed to increase the percentage of Pell-eligible students on campus from 6 percent to 13 percent by 2020.
 The university achieved that goal three years early, and as of 2022, 19.9 percent of undergraduate students were eligible for Pell Grants, representing a 300 percent increase since 2012.

 In June 2019, Andrew D. Martin, the former dean of the College of Literature, Science, and the Arts at the University of Michigan, was elected the university's 15th chancellor.
-At his inauguration, Martin announced the "WashU Pledge", a program that offers free tuition to full-time students from Missouri and southern Illinois whose families either earn $75,000 or less per year or qualify for Pell Grants (federal money that helps low-income students pay for college and doesn’t need to be repaid).
+At his inauguration, Martin announced the "WashU Pledge", a program that offers free tuition to full-time students from Missouri and southern Illinois whose families either earn $75,000 or less per year or qualify for Pell Grants (federal money that helps low-income students pay for college and doesn't need to be repaid).
 In 2021, the university launched a $1 billion plan called Gateway to Success. $800 million for need-blind admission (meaning students are accepted without looking at their financial needs) and to cover all their financial need.
 Another $200 million was set aside to help graduate and professional students pay for school.
 Under Martin's leadership, the School of Continuing & Professional Studies was redesigned to make college more accessible for more people.
 He also expanded the WashU Pledge and started the Heartland Initiative to help talented students from the region succeed and stay after graduation.

-In 2024, Washington University purchased the 16-acre campus of neighboring Fontbonne University, which is set to close in 2025, for $39 million.
+In 2024, Washington University purchased the 16-acre campus of neighboring Fontbonne University, which closed in 2025, for $39 million.
+In 2026, WashU announced it had entered into an agreement to merge with the University of Health Sciences and Pharmacy in St. Louis following the 2026–27 academic year.
+Under the agreement, WashU will assume control of UHSP's campus as well as its St. Louis College of Pharmacy, which will be renamed to WashU St. Louis College of Pharmacy and become WashU's 10th academic school.